basestack-co/basestack/packages/sdks/flags-js/README.md

 Integration with JavaScript Vanilla helps and facilitates the process of testing and developing features in production and other environments.
 The vanilla version can be integrated into any environment that uses JavaScript, you can use this integration in projects like Vue, Svelte or other JavaScript frameworks.

+## Why Feature Flags?

+Feature flags are an excellent way to test features in production.
+Take advantage of different environments to hide or show your features.
+This can be used to facilitate the development process on project features that are not yet ready to be presented in production or even disable in real-time if any of the features in production are malfunctioning

+## Getting Started

 Start by installing the library following the instructions below.

 Quick links